prnicolas/ScalaMl/README.md

 The examples are related to investment portfolio management and trading strategies.
 For the readers interested either in mathematics or the techniques implemented in this library, I strongly recommend the following readings:
 <ul>
-<li>"Machine Learning: A Probabilistic Perspective" K. Murphy</li>
+<li>"Machine Learning: A Probabilistic Perspective" K. Murphy - MIT Press - 2012</li>
-<li>"The Elements of Statistical Learning" T. Hastie, R. Tibshirani, J. Friedman</li>
+<li>"The Elements of Statistical Learning" T. Hastie, R. Tibshirani, J. Friedman - Springer - 2001</li>
+<li>"Pattern Recognition and Machine Learning" C. Bishop - Springer 2006</li>
 </ul>
 The real-world examples, related to financial and market analysis, used for the sole purpose of illustrating the machine learning techniques.
 They do not constitute a recommendation or endorsement of any specific investment management or trading techniques.<br>
 The Appendix contains an introduction to the basic concepts of investment and trading strategies as well as technical analysis of financial markets.